 Vitale presents two individual installations at The Contemporary Austin, one at Laguna Gloria and another on the second floor of the Jones Center.
 In Laguna Gloria’s lower meadow, the artist has installed a series of nine altered railroad “common crossings” or “frogs,” thousand-pound solid-steel components that are the switches or guides responsible for changing the direction of trains.
 Welded to bases and standing upright, they evoke a clan of totemic beings, ancient and alien, emerging from the woods and clustering in the grass.
 At the Jones Center, returning to her practice of creating primal constructed forms, Vitale has created a large-scale sculptural structure of two intersecting bridges.
 The artist constructed the work’s raw wooden structures after late-nineteenth-century Northeast American covered bridges, subsequently burned them with her team in Upstate New York, and then transported them to Austin.
 This powerful junction, with its dark grandeur and imposing presence, the scent of burnt wood lingering on its surface, manifests a disorienting assemblage of charred and blackened crossroads whose interior spaces transport the viewer to another world.

 —Heather Pesanti, Senior Curator

-Marianne Vitale (American, born 1973 in East Rockaway, N.Y.) currently lives and works in New York.
-Her work has been seen in group exhibitions including the 2010 Whitney Biennial and in solo exhibitions including the Sculpture Center in New York (2009), Unge Kunstneres Samfund in Oslo (2012), Le Confort Moderne in Poitiers (2013), and Zach Feuer Gallery in New York (2012 and 2013).
+Marianne Vitale (American, born 1973 in East Rockaway, NY) currently lives and works in New York.
+Her work has been seen in group exhibitions including the 2010 Whitney Biennial and in solo exhibitions including the Sculpture Center, New York City (2009); Unge Kunstneres Samfund, Oslo (2012); Le Confort Moderne, Poitiers (2013); and Zach Feuer Gallery, New York City (2012 and 2013).